 So, instead of beating ourselves up over our shame, we can use it as a sign – a sign that shows us exactly where we can be loving ourselves more.

 If we loved ourselves before stroke, and stroke took something away from us that we loved (like athleticism, for example), then we may feel lacking.
 We may not even feel like we can love ourselves again until we get that thing back.

 Or, if we didn’t love ourselves before stroke, and stroke took yet another thing away from us, then we really feel lacking.
 Neither of these situations are desirable, and we’re looking at it all wrong.

 We need to do the opposite.
 We need to insist on love now instead of waiting for something to give it back to us.
 We can’t wait until we achieve a certain level of success in order to begin our emotional healing.

 Success is already hard enough as it is, and when you add the unnecessary burden of self-hatred, it slows everything down.
 And we want to recover as quickly as we can.

-So, for the sake of a speedy recovery, let’s move into love, shall we?
+So, for the sake of a speedy recovery from stroke, let’s move into love, shall we?

 Self-love starts with loving self-talk, and self-criticism does not fit into that picture.